bertronika/copris/README.md

 ## Building
 Apart from standard C libraries, COPRIS uses the `GNU getopt` library to parse program arguments.
-GNU/Linux users should be fine here, BSD's and others may have to obtain the library elsewhere.
+GNU/Linux users should be fine here, BSD's and others may have to obtain the library manually.

 Build COPRIS simply by running `make` within the `src/` directory.
 Additional debugging symbols can be compiled by running `make debug`.
 Cleanup is done